GavinMendelGleason/pass-profile/README.md

 This tool allows you to store environment variables securely in your pass password store and easily load them into your shell environment.
 It's particularly useful for managing different sets of environment variables for different projects or environments.

+Pass Profile Manager supports two ways to define profiles:

+1. Directly in your pass password store under `Profile/<profile_name>/`
+1. Using aliases in text files in `~/.pass-profile/profile/<profile_name>`

+This dual approach gives you flexibility to store sensitive credentials securely in pass while also allowing for easier management of profile compositions through text files.

 ## Requirements

 - [pass](https://www.passwordstore.org/) password manager